-My name is Dylan Nugent, and I work in software.
-I’ve been an engineering
+My name is Dylan Nugent, and I work and play with software.
+I enjoy building

-management.
-Sometimes it’s music, running, backpacking, mental health, or video
+Sometimes it’s music, running, backpacking, mental health, or video games.

 Thanks for stopping by!